acoyfellow/brain_server/README.md

 This is a simple starter point for writing an API that uses brain.js (which uses a neural network + backpropogation algo for training) to do some simple classification.

-Here is some training data you can use
+Here is some training data you can use (from brain.js docs):

 ```
 {input: { r: 0.03, g: 0.7, b: 0.5 }, output: { black: 1 }}